Attorney Ben Schwartz gives Jackie (a Paralegal in Connecticut) some great tips for a client who has a case involving a dog bite while at work.

 Now with all that said, here’s the fourth thing that you need to think about.
 When you are working on an on-the-job dog bite, does your state have a system of liens and credits?
 If your state has a system of liens and credits, that means that what workers’ comp has paid for medical treatment or permanent impairment, or what have you, is going to be paid back to the workers’ comp insurance company out of this liability claims settlement.
 It also means that in the situation and where you settle the liability claim settlement and your client receives money from that, the workers’ comp carrier might have a credit.
 So, if you settle let’s say for example you settle the liability claim for $10,000 and your client gets $6,500 dollars in their pocket, that might mean that for the next $6,500 dollars of medical treatment that is submitted to workers’ comp workers’ comp he or she doesn’t have to pay, that would be a credit.

 These are the 4 things you look at in coordinating benefits in an on-the-job dog bite.

-- What benefits can we obtained through workers’ comp?
+- What benefits can we obtain through workers’ comp?